aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to EPUB via .NET" h2=".NET API to Render EMAIL to EPUB on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to EPUB conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to EPUB.
+As a .NET developer, you may need to add EMAIL to EPUB conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that can be used to convert EMAIL file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to EPUB.

+Aspose.Total for .NET is a suite of APIs that provides developers with a comprehensive set of tools for manipulating various file formats.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+Aspose.Email for .NET is a powerful API that can be used to convert EMAIL file format to HTML.
+It supports a wide range of EMAIL file formats, including MSG, EML, EMLX, and MHT.
+It also supports various HTML features, such as tables, images, and hyperlinks.

+After converting the EMAIL file format to HTML, Aspose.Words for .NET can be used to render HTML to EPUB.
+This API supports a wide range of HTML features, including tables, images, and hyperlinks.
+It also supports various EPUB features, such as page layout, fonts, and text formatting.
+It also supports various EPUB versions, such as EPUB 2.0 and EPUB 3.0.

+By using Aspose.Total for .NET, you can easily add EMAIL to EPUB conversion features to your applications.
+Aspose.Email for .NET can be used to convert EMAIL file format to HTML, and Aspose.Words for .NET can be used to render HTML to EPUB.
+This powerful suite of APIs provides developers with a comprehensive set of tools for manipulating various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}